jiahaoxiang2000/nvim-config/lua/vscode-config/README.md

 - `Developer: Toggle Keyboard Shortcuts Troubleshooting` - Traces keypress processing
 - `Developer: Inspect Key Mapping` - Shows current keyboard layout mappings
 - Check the Output panel → "vscode-neovim" for extension logs

-## Development Notes

-- Configuration is designed specifically for VSCode integration
-- All highlight groups use custom VSCode-compatible names
-- Colorblind accessibility is a primary design consideration
-- Performance optimizations included for VSCode environment
-- Modular plugin structure allows easy addition/removal of features
-- All plugins are configured with `cond = vim.g.vscode` for proper loading
-- **Custom keybindings are integrated directly into `index.lua`** - No need to require additional files
-- Clean, streamlined configuration with all features built-in

 ## Usage